 A producer of liquefied petroleum gas covered under sections 95811(e) and 95812(d) has a compliance obligation for every metric ton CO2e of GHG emissions included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned that would result from full combustion or oxidation of all fuel sold, distributed, or otherwise transferred for consumption in California; and

-An importer of liquefied petroleum gas covered under section 95811(e) has a compliance obligation for every metric ton CO2e of GHG emissions included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned that would result from full combustion or oxidation of all fuel imported into California.
+A supplier of imported liquefied petroleum gas covered under section 95811(e) has a compliance obligation for every metric ton CO2e of GHG emissions included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned that would result from full combustion or oxidation of all fuel imported into California.

 Suppliers of Blended Fuels.
 An entity that supplies any of the fuels covered under sections 95811(f) and 95812(d) as blended fuels has an aggregated compliance obligation for every metric ton of CO2e of GHG emissions based on the separate constituents of the blend included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned that would result from full combustion or oxidation of the fuel.

 Carbon Dioxide Suppliers.
-An entity that supplies carbon dioxide, “Carbon Dioxide Supplier” or “CO2 Supplier”, covered under sections 95811(h) and 95812(c)(3), has an aggregated compliance obligation based on the sum of MT CO2 included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned minus exported CO2 that is not geologically sequestered, and minus CO2 verified to be geologically sequestered through use of a Board-approved carbon capture and geologic sequestration quantification methodology that ensures that the emissions reductions are real, permanent, quantifiable, verifiable, and enforceable.
-The Board-approved quantification methodology must be incorporated into the Cap-and-Trade Regulation before it can be used to reduce a CO2 supplier's compliance obligation.
+An entity that supplies carbon dioxide, “Carbon Dioxide Supplier” or “CO2 Supplier”, covered under sections 95811(h) and 95812(c)(3), has an aggregated compliance obligation based on the sum of MT CO2 included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned.
 Emissions of CO2 already covered with a compliance obligation upstream are not included.

 Petroleum and Natural Gas Systems.
 Operators of the facilities specified in section 95101(e)(2)-(5) of MRR have a compliance obligation for every metric ton of CO2e from the source types specified in sections 95152(c)-(f) of MRR, except as specified in section 95852.2 of this article, that is contained in an emissions data report that has received a positive or qualified positive emissions data verification statement, or for which emissions have been assigned.